iden-alex/investment_app/README.md

 pip install -requirements.txt
 ```

-If you have issuese with installing kivymd, the library can be installed in another way:
+If you have issues with installing kivymd, the library can be installed in another way:

 ```
 git clone https://github.com/kivymd/KivyMD.git --depth 1